What’s wrong with Bill C-10? An FAQ

 Anatomy of a legacy media power grab

 Update: Bill C-10 has been renamed Bill C-11 ("Online Streaming Act").
-For more up-to-date information on Bill C-11, check out our latest blog "Online Streaming Act Bill C-11 repeats Bill C-10’s mistakes".
+For more up-to-date information on Bill C-11, check out our latest blog "What's wrong with Bill C-11?
+An FAQ".

 - What is Bill C-10 about?